Common Causes of Smoke Damage | Call Us!

 Smoke damage in a commercial property means operational downtime and risk to assets that can't wait.
 Panhandle Cleaning & Restoration assesses the full scope of contamination so you can make informed decisions about restoration.
 We serve various industries in Wheeling, Charleston, Huntington, and other cities within our service area.

-The longer the smoke residue remains, the deeper it embeds into materials and ductwork.
-Early assessment helps prevent costly oversights and keeps smoke and fire damage from spreading.
+The longer the smoke residue remains, the more it affects materials and ductwork.
+Early assessment helps prevent costly damage that's missed and keeps smoke and overall fire damage from spreading.

 866-515-2364